 Spring is finally here!
 Please make sure your son/ daughter has sweat pants and shirt in their locker.
 We will be going outside as long as the weather allows us to.

-The 6th graders are learning about e-cigarettes and how harmful they are to the body.
+The last encore groups are off to a great start.
+The 6th graders are learning about nutrition and how important it is to add fruits and vegetables to their diet.
 The 7th graders are working on decision making and refusing unsafe behaviors.
-The 8th graders are examining the impact illicit drugs have on a person’s life and their relationships with family and friends.
+The 8th graders are discussing topics on relationships and how to make healthy decisions in those relationships.